 Jari Silomäki was born in Parkano, Finland, in 1975.
 He lives and works in Helsinki.
 Silomäki graduated from the Aalto University School of Arts, Design and Architecture in 2007.
-He has held solo exhibitions in institutions such as The Finnish Museum of Photography (Helsinki, 2017) and Gallery Taik Persons (Berlin, 2017/18) while group exhibitions include venues like Convento da Trindade (Lisbon, 2018) or Kiasma (Helsinki, 2016) among others.
+He has held solo exhibitions in institutions such as The Finnish Museum of Photography (Helsinki, 2017) and Gallery TaiK Persons (now Persons Projects, Berlin, 2017/18) while group exhibitions include venues like Convento da Trindade (Lisbon, 2018) or Kiasma (Helsinki, 2016) among others.
 He is a member of The Helsinki School focusing on contemporary Finnish, conceptual, and social photography.